DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/README.md

 ### User Data

 Scripting UserData with [cloud-config](https://www.digitalocean.com/community/tutorials/an-introduction-to-cloud-config-scripting) is supported in CloudFormation.
+It is a YAML format file that is used to provide configuration data to the cloud-init tool.

 ```yml
 UserData: